prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 3: Create and configure MediationNativeAdUnit

-The `MediationNativeAdUnit` is part of Prebid mediation API.
-This class is responsible for making bid requests and providing the winning bid and targeting keywords to the mediating SDKs.
+The `MediationNativeAdUnit` is part of the prebid mediation API.
+This class is responsible for making a bid request and providing a winning bid and targeting keywords to the adapters.
 Fot the better targetting you should provide additional properties like `conteaxtType` and `placemantType`.

 #### Step 4: Set up assets for bid request

-The bid request for Native Ads should have the descrition of expected asstes.
-The full spec for the Native template you can find in the [Native Ad Specification from IAB](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).
+The bid request for native ads should have the description of expected assets.
+The full spec for the native template you can find in the [Native Ad Specification from IAB](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).

-The example of creating the asstes array:
+The example of creating the assets array:

 ```
 let image = NativeAssetImage(minimumWidth: 200, minimumHeight: 50, required: true)